eurostat/JGiscoTools/src/site/changedetection/README.md

 # Change detection

-To analyse the changes between two versions of a datasets, use:
+To analyse the changes between two versions of a dataset, use:

 ```java
 ChangeDetection cd = new ChangeDetection(featuresIni, featuresFin);